johnnydk77/project-1/README.md

   Getting js to be fully functional and able work without bugs.

-  Having all desing elements work with DOM elements properly.
+  Having all design elements work with DOM elements properly.